Get notified of page updates

 off

-Some of the more common short-term side effects of chemotherapy may include:
+Some more common short-term side effects of chemotherapy may include:

 Most of the symptoms above are temporary and resolve after chemotherapy ends.